Heart and Vascular Care

 At a Glance

-Q: How does renal denervation treat uncontrolled hypertension?
+Q: How does renal denervation (RDN) treat uncontrolled hypertension?

 A: It uses targeted energy to reduce kidney nerve activity, helping lower blood pressure when drugs aren’t enough.
 More on benefits and risks inside.